Search Text Vessels & Stirrers

 The majority of vessels have DN 40 bottom outlet.
 For application where it is necessary to avoid the build-up of solids in this outlet, the vessel can be fitted with a bottom outlet valve.
 (See section – Valves & Filters).
 This should be specified when ordering.
 The type RFC valve is an ideal alternative for vessels, which do not have a sealed-in valve seat.

-By combining vessels with stirrers and stirrer drives, an extremely wide range of agitated reaction equipment options is possible.
+By combining vessels with stirrers and stirrer drives, an extremely wide range of agitated Stirring equipment options is possible.
 This fact is enhanced by the inclusion of PTFE Stirrers as well as their glass counterparts, thus allowing further options to be considered in the process design.
 Vessel/stirrer compatibility tables are detailed in individual stirrer description.

 Both spherical & cylindrical vessels can be supplied with graduations to special order.
 Standard graduated cylindrical vessels are shown in this section.